danhans42/fpga_booty/README.md

 ### Does it work?

-Yeah kinda, ish :) See here for an earlier version on a different board:-
+Yeah kinda, ish :) See youtube video below for an earlier version on a different board:-

 [![Action Video](https://img.youtube.com/vi/7CAtqHSnnSg/0.jpg)](https://www.youtube.com/watch?v=7CAtqHSnnSg)